-ASTR-330 Topics in Planetary Science In-class discussions will be used to formulate a set of problems, each designed to illuminate a significant aspect of the topic at hand.
+ASTR-330 Topics in Planetary Science

+In-class discussions will be used to formulate a set of problems, each designed to illuminate a significant aspect of the topic at hand.
 The problems will be difficult and broad in scope: their solutions, worked out individually and in class discussions, will constitute the real work of the course.
 Students will gain experience in both oral and written presentation.
 Topics vary from year to year.

+ASTR-330MA Topics in Planetary Science: 'Mars'

+Not Scheduled for This Year.
+Credits: 4

-ASTR-330MA Topics in Planetary Science: 'Mars' Fall.
-Credits: 4 This course will survey the past, present, and future of Mars exploration and science.
+This course will survey the past, present, and future of Mars exploration and science.
 We will focus on the evolution of Mars as a paradigm for terrestrial planets, with specific units on missions, formation, volcanism, impacts, glaciers and water, spectroscopy and mineralogy, climate, and issues pertaining to the possibilities of life on Mars.
 This is a discussion-based, interactive seminar with students and faculty reading current papers from the literature, supported by many outside speakers.
 Weekly writing assignments focus on critical thinking.

+Applies to requirement(s): Math Sciences

+The department

-Applies to requirement(s): Math Sciences M. Dyar Prereq: Any intermediate-level Astronomy or Geology course.
+Prereq: Any intermediate-level Astronomy or Geology course.

 Advisory: ASTR-223 recommended.
-ASTR-330ME Topics in Planetary Science: 'Mercury' Not Scheduled for This Year.
-Credits: 4 This course will survey the past, present, and future of the exploration and science of the planet Mercury.
-We will have specific units on interiors, heat flow, thermal evolution, magnetism, volcanism, impacts, crustal composition and mineralogy, and spectroscopy of its surface.
-This is a discussion-based, interactive seminar with students and faculty reading current papers from the literature.
-Applies to requirement(s): Math Sciences Other Attribute(s): Writing-Intensive The department Prereq: Any intermediate-level Astronomy or Geology course.
-ASTR-330MN Topics in Planetary Science: 'Moon' Not Scheduled for This Year.
-Credits: 4 This course will survey the past, present, and future of the exploration and science of the Earth's Moon.
-We will have specific units on interiors, heat flow, thermal evolution, magnetism, volcanism, impacts, crustal composition and mineralogy, and spectroscopy of its surface.
-This is a discussion-based, interactive seminar with students and faculty reading current papers from the literature.
-Applies to requirement(s): Math Sciences M. Dvar Prereq: Any intermediate-level Astronomy or Geology course.
-Advisory: ASTR-223 recommended.

-ASTR-330VE Topics in Planetary Science: 'Venus'
+ASTR-330MN Topics in Planetary Science: 'Moon'

-Not Scheduled for This Year.
+Fall.
 Credits: 4

-This course will survey the past, present, and future of the exploration and science of the planet Venus.
-We will focus on the evolution of Venus as a paradigm for Earth's possible future.
+This course will survey the past, present, and future of the exploration and science of the Earth's Moon.
 We will have specific units on interiors, heat flow, thermal evolution, magnetism, volcanism, impacts, crustal composition and mineralogy, and spectroscopy of its surface.
 This is a discussion-based, interactive seminar with students and faculty reading current papers from the literature.

 Applies to requirement(s): Math Sciences

-The department
+B. Boatwright

 Prereq: Any intermediate-level Astronomy or Geology course.

-Advisory: ASTR-223 recommended.
+Advisory: ASTR-223 recommended but not required.

 ASTR-335 Astrophysics II

-Fall.
+Not Scheduled for This Year.
 Credits: 4

 This is a course in applied physics with the ultimate goal of describing how stars work.
 Topics include gravitation, stellar mass determination, stellar structure, stellar atmospheres, stellar evolution, and the physics of pulsating stars.
 We will approach each of these topics from fundamental concepts and we will work our way to a detailed understanding.
 On the way we will review the structure of the atom, radiative processes, and some basic principles of thermodynamics.

 Applies to requirement(s): Math Sciences

 The department Prereq: ASTR-228.